 Recommended For: Diners who enjoy well prepared traditional Italian dishes served in large portions.

 Not Recommended for: Diners who prefer more fine dining amenities with an eclectic menu.

 Recommended dishes: When available, The Homemade pasta dishes; Baked Crab Imperial. and The Slow Roasted Prime Rib

 Little Italy is a popular Italian restaurant and a notch above other family oriented, BYOB Italian restaurants in Wildwood.

 The restaurant is family owned and operated by Chef Giovanni Sansone and wife Sandy.

-The decor is very attractive with a stoned floor and painted stores on the walls, There are 3D vignettes of crabs in display in front of a seafood shop to peeks of patrons through cafe windows.
+The Ambiance has an Italian Village vibe, with stoned flooring and painted stores on the walls.
+There are 3D vignettes of crabs in display in front of a seafood shop to peek through cafe windows.

 They welcome large groups and families with children.
 They have a kids menu with a large selection.

 Does not take reservations, waiting for a table can be long.